A Clergyman's Daughter: Chapter 4

 Dorothy believes that her father, distraught at the rumours of her running away with Mr Warburton, has ignored her letters for help.
 In fact he has contacted his cousin Sir Thomas Hare, whose servant locates her at the police station.
-Hare's solicitor procures a job for her as a "schoolmistress" in a small "fourth-rate" private girls' "academy" run by the grasping Mrs Creevy.
-Dorothy's attempts to introduce a more liberal and varied education to her students clash with the expectations of the parents, who want a strictly "practical" focus on handwriting and basic mathematics.
-The work, which initially she enjoys, quickly becomes drudgery.
+Hare's solicitor procures a job for her as a schoolmistress in a small "fourth-rate" private girls' "academy" run by the grasping Mrs Creevy.
+Dorothy's attempts to introduce a more liberal and varied education to her students clash with the expectations of the parents, who want a strictly "practical" focus on handwriting and basic arithmetic.
+The work, which she initially enjoys, quickly becomes drudgery.
 Mrs Creevy eventually dismisses her, without notice, when she finds another teacher.

 Chapter 5

-Shortly after Dorothy steps out of the door of the school Mr Warburton turns up in a taxi to say that Mrs Semprill has been charged with slander, and that her malicious gossip has been discredited.
+Shortly after Dorothy steps out of the door of the school Mr Warburton turns up in a taxi to say that Mrs Semprill has been sued for libel, and that her malicious gossip has been discredited.
 He has come, therefore, to take her back to Knype Hill.
 On the trip home he proposes marriage.
 Dorothy rejects him, recognising but disregarding his argument that, with her loss of religious faith, her existence as a hard-working clergyman's daughter will be meaningless and dull, and that marriage while she is still young is her only escape.
 It is suggested (here and earlier in the novel) that another reason for Dorothy's refusal of Warburton's proposal is her sexual repression.
 The story ends with Dorothy back in her old routine, but without the self-mortification.